uclouvain/osis/osis_role/README.md

-If you want to dynamically set the error message according to a permission, you can use :
+If you want to dynamically set the error message, you can use :

+-       errors.set_permission_error(user, perm_name, custom_msg)

+This method should be called when a user does not fulfill a required permission, as in this example:

 -       from osis_role import errors